paveltarasenkooa/build_project_2024/Week3.md

 - Visual Studio will open your default web browser and navigate to your application's home page.

 By following these instructions, you've leveraged Visual Studio Community Edition to create, develop, and run a .NET Core ASP.NET MVC application using the Database-First approach.
 Visual Studio provides a comprehensive development environment with powerful features for managing databases, editing code, debugging, and more, enhancing your productivity as a developer.

+## Example of my project I'll publish to my reposityry: